philosophy-studyplan/curriculum/index.md

 **How to follow this study plan:** I highly suggest you go through the introductory classes and the core courses in a linear fashion.
 Sometimes, classes have to be taken at the same time and I will always explicitly say that in the short write-up before the classes in question.
 Sometimes, I will provide two classes for one specific topic.
 It is up to you whether you want to do both or not.
 I suggest mixing and matching.
 For instance, if one class has video lectures but no assignments and no readings, but the other does, then watch the lectures as you read and go through the assignments.
 Usually, the first link in a class table is required, but I will sometimes add another (or multiple) other links that would be interesting to watch but are not necessarily required reading.
 Some courses can overlap.

-**Duration:** A key thing to keep in mind is that the duration and effort estimates are only that, estimates.
+**Duration:** A key thing to keep in mind is that the duration and effort per week estimates are only that, estimates.
 It is extremely hard to estimate properly how much time it will take you to read a text, analyze it, understand it and digest it well enough to explain the core arguments in an essay.
 As such, I will use the duration/effort periods when they are given by the instructors themselves, and there will be an asterisk when the duration/effort number is a pure guess.

 **I disagree with what is considered core**: That is totally fair.
 I think it's hard to say what is a "core sequence" in philosophy, because it's very wide in scope and everyone has different interests.
 If something doesn't interest you, no one's judging you.
 The core sequence simply represents classes that I think are important to an undergraduate education in philosophy.